skylightio/skylight-docs/app/views/chapters/_61-background-jobs.md

 ### Default Jobs Component Naming {#component-names}
 By default, we will detect that you are running jobs and report them as a `worker` component.
 If you would like to see another name in the Skylight user interface, the component name can be customized, according to the <%= link_to "instructions", "#enabling" %> for your specific configuration setup.

-<%= render partial: "note", locals: {
+<%= render layout: "note", locals: { type: 'important' } do %>
-  type: "important",
-  note: <<~NOTE
   Customizing the component name only works for background job processes.
 Web requests will always be reported as `web`.
-        NOTE
-}%>
+<% end %>

 ### Migrating Your Existing Background Jobs Setup

-<%= render partial: "note", locals: {
+<%= render layout: "note", locals: { type: 'important' } do %>
-  type: "important",
-  note: <<~NOTE
-          If you already have background jobs set up using the legacy method of creating a separate app for your workers and using a third-party gem, visit the #{link_to "merge settings page", "/app/settings/merging"} for details on how to merge these legacy worker apps into their parent apps to maintain data continuity.
+  If you already have background jobs set up using the legacy method of creating a separate app for your workers and using a third-party gem, visit the <%= link_to "merge settings page", "/app/settings/merging" %> for details on how to merge these legacy worker apps into their parent apps to maintain data continuity.
-        NOTE
-}%>
+<% end %>

-<%= render partial: "note", locals: {
+<%= render layout: "note", locals: { type: 'important' } do %>
-  type: "important",
-  note: <<~NOTE
   If you have previously used the third-party `sidekiq-skylight` gem, we recommend removing it from your Gemfile.
 It is incompatible with Skylight 4.0.
-Additionally, you may need to update your #{link_to "ignored endpoints configuration", "./advanced-setup#ignoring-heartbeathealth-check-endpoints"} to remove the `#perform` method name from the worker name.
+Additionally, you may need to update your <%= link_to "ignored endpoints configuration", "./advanced-setup#ignoring-heartbeathealth-check-endpoints" %> to remove the `#perform` method name from the worker name.
-        NOTE
-}%>
+<% end %>

 ## Enabling Background Job Instrumentation {#enabling}